humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Dagomba dance, you can design your own pertinent representation scheme within the Humdrum syntax.
 Humdrum representations may be meticulously crafted, or they may be invented in a matter of seconds.
-It is common to generate intermediate or \"throw-away\" representations that are used only for a single research task.
+It is common to generate intermediate or "throw-away" representations that are used only for a single research task.

 The *Humdrum Toolkit* is a set of more than 70 inter-related software